Social Norms in Cinema: A Cross-Cultural Analysis of Shame, Pride and Prejudice: Conclusion

 \section{Conclusion}

-We introduce an emotion-based approach to extract and analyze social norms across cultures.
-We create the largest known multi-cultural dataset of self-conscious emotions and relevant underlying norms.
-Our post hoc analysis of social norms demonstrates (a) cross-cultural linguistic differences in self-conscious emotions (shame and pride), (b) cultural dichotomy in normative expectations in India and the U.S.A., and (c) more "social sanctions" and fewer "social benefits" to the female gender in movies.

-Future work can utilize our dataset to better align LLMs to various cultures.
-Additionally, our analysis of self-conscious emotions is the first of its kind; we hope future NLP researchers will build upon this work to investigate social norms in LLMs from a multicultural, emotion-based perspective.
+We introduced a multi-cultural dataset of shame/pride-related expressions and the underlying social expectations.
+This study demonstrates (a) cross-cultural linguistic differences in shame and pride-related expression, offering insights into their functions across cultures, (b) cultural dichotomy in social expectations, and (c) more "social sanctions" and fewer "endorsements" to women in movies.
+Future work can utilize our dataset for culturally aligned LLMs and build social emotion perception and appraisal in human-computer interactions.
+Additionally, our analysis of shame/pride is the first of its kind; we hope future NLP researchers will build upon this work to investigate social expectations in LLMs from a multicultural, social emotion-based perspective.